lgw2/lgw2.github.io/_teaching/csci127-summer-2020/labs/lab1.md

 ## Grading - 10 points
 * 3 points - a Python program named YourFirstName-YourLastName-Lab1.py is submitted to the
-Brightspace Lab 1 Dropbox no later than 5pm on Tuesday, May 19th.
+Brightspace Lab 1 Dropbox no later than 5pm on Wednesday, May 20th.
 * 7 points - the Python program is correct.

 ## Grading turnaround
-This lab will be graded with scores in Brightspace by 12pm the following day (May 20th).
+This lab will be graded with scores in Brightspace before office hours the following day (May 21st).